Are some PR agencies evil?

 It isn't just fringe groups, but the apparatus of large governmental institutions like the National Security Administration (NSA) and the UK's Joint Threats Intelligence Group.
 It's even said that the NSA has apparently used negative online reputation management to discredit some people's search results, as was revealed in the "Disruption: Operational Playbook".

-Have you ever been the target of online criticism from a former customer, employee or associate?
+Have you ever been the target of online criticism from a former customer, employee, or business associate?
 If you have, you know how it can hurt.
-Especially when it's untrue.
-For most people our critics are anywhere from a little worked up to seriously unhinged.
+Especially when it's untrue, the criticism can range from someone who's a little worked up to seriously unhinged.
 But seldom do they have an agenda and the resources at hand to cause wholesale destruction.
 But governments and corporations do have those resources.

 A great Glenn Greenwald piece introduced spy agencies’ sophisticated brand of negative SEO and touched on its implications for online reputation management.
-As Greenwald pointed out, the principal targets of these tactics aren’t heads of state, military commanders or international criminals.
+As Greenwald pointed out, the principal targets of these tactics aren’t heads of state, military commanders, or international criminals.
 They’re far more likely to be:

 - “Hacktivists” who publicly sympathize with groups like Anonymous and LulzSec

 - People suspected of—but perhaps not charged with—online financial crimes

 - Radical political activists

 - Potential whistleblowers and leakers, like Edward Snowden (though he didn’t appear to be targeted by this program)

 Although heads of state are just as vulnerable if the attacker has access to the right resources, as Greenwald noted, it’s a tad worrying that people who haven’t been charged with a crime—regardless of their politics or motivations—could face overwhelming reputation damage at the hands of various agencies.

 Online reputation spycraft comes in various flavors, some juicier than others.
 Here’s a sampling: